auth0/docs/articles/api-auth/tutorials/implicit-grant.md

 * `scope`: The scopes which you want to request authorization for.
 These must be separated by a space.
 * `response_type`: The response type.
 For this flow you can either use `token` or `id_token token`.
 This will specify the type of token you will receive at the end of the flow.
 * `client_id`: Your application's Client ID.
-* `state`: An opaque value the clients adds to the initial request that the authorization server includes when redirecting the back to the client.
-This value must be used by the client to prevent CSRF attacks.
 * `redirect_uri`: The URL to which the Authorization Server (Auth0) will redirect the User Agent (Browser) after authorization has been granted by the User.
 The `access_token` (and optionally an `id_token`) will be available in the hash fragment of this URL.
 This URL must be specified as a valid callback URL under the Client Settings of your application.
+* `state`: An opaque value the clients adds to the initial request that the authorization server includes when redirecting the back to the client.
+This value must be used by the client to prevent CSRF attacks.
+* `nonce`: A string value which will be included in the ID token response from Auth0, [used to prevent token replay attacks](../tutorials/nonce).

 For example: